nathanlytang/log2discord/README.md

 ```

 ## Configuration
-Log2discord requires the use of Discord webhhooks.
+Log2discord requires the use of Discord webhooks.
 Instructions on how to obtain a webhook url can be [found here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 ### Example configuration
 ```js